Şehzade Mustafa (son of Suleiman the Magnificent): Execution

 The execution of Mustafa in 1553 was the subject of the 1561 French tragedy La Soltane by Gabriel Bounin.

 On 6 October 1553, around midday, Mustafa rode to the army camp and then to his father's tent, situated at its center.
 Following tradition, Mustafa dismounted, leaving his weapons outside the tent.
-Accompanied men stayed outside, and upon entering the tent's inner chamber, Mustafa was attacked by executioners and strangled after a struggle.
-Mustafa's lifeless body was promptly displayed in front of the sultan's tent as a message to his supporters.
-Some of his closest associates were killed, and others were dispersed across the realm through tımar grants.
+The men accompanying him stayed outside, and upon entering the tent's inner chamber, Mustafa was attacked by executioners and strangled after a struggle.
+His lifeless body was promptly displayed in front of the sultan's tent as a message to his supporters.
+Some of his closest associates were executed, and others were dispersed across the realm through tımar grants.
 His property, including the gifts received the day before, was seized.
 Following a somber funeral prayer in the nearby town of Ereğli, Mustafa's corpse was hastily transported to Bursa, the former Ottoman capital and a burial ground for many dynasty members.
 His mother accompanied his body.
 His son Mehmed, who had been relocated there with female family members, was also executed by strangulation in May 1554, and was buried beside his father.

 Mustafa's execution stirred widespread grief and dissent, prompting Suleiman to swiftly dismiss Rüstem from the grand vizierate.
 Public outrage found expression in poems, notably one by Taşlıcalı Yahya, and a popular chronogram implicated "Rüstem's conspiracy and deceit" (mekr-i Rüstem).
 The poets lamented Mustafa as a "martyr" (şehid), refuting allegations of his supposed collaboration with Tahmasp.
 Criticism extended to Rüstem, Hürrem, and even Chief Jurist Ebussuud Efendi.
 A Safavid source also conveyed discontent, using a chronogram to term the execution of Mustafa's son Mehmed as an "injustice repeated" (sitam-e mukarrar).
+A common narrative—in both major Ottoman historical accounts and the modern scholarly literature is that Hürrem and Rüstem plotted and framed Mustafa as a rebel in the eyes of the sultan, who then executed his innocent son.